Skip to main content

 Human History

 Indigenous communities including the Siona, Murui-Muinane, Kichwa, and Coreguaje peoples have inhabited the Putumayo Amazon for thousands of years, developing sophisticated knowledge of the forest ecosystem and sustainable resource use.
-The rubber boom of the late 19th and early 20th centuries brought devastating exploitation and violence to indigenous communities.
+La Paya is the only protected area in Colombia where all four of these indigenous groups share the same territory, each maintaining their own resguardos within the park.
+[1] The rubber boom of the late 19th and early 20th centuries brought devastating exploitation and violence to indigenous communities.
 More recently, the region has been affected by coca cultivation, illegal mining, and armed conflict.

 Park History

-La Paya was established as a National Natural Park in 1984 to protect the vast Amazonian forests of the Putumayo region and the territories of indigenous communities within its boundaries.
-The park's management has been significantly complicated by the presence of illegal armed groups, coca cultivation, and limited state institutional capacity.
+La Paya was established as a National Natural Park on August 24, 1984 to protect the vast Amazonian forests of the Putumayo region and the territories of indigenous communities within its boundaries.
+[1] The park's management has been significantly complicated by the presence of illegal armed groups, coca cultivation, and limited state institutional capacity.
 The 2016 peace process opened new opportunities for conservation engagement in previously inaccessible areas.

 Major Trails And Attractions